 Aikido Northshore is a family dojo that teaches traditional Aikido and serves Kirkland and the Greater Eastside community.
-2020 marks our 25th Anniversary and we are very excited to share this milestone with all our current, former, and future members.
-Our students range in age from 4-75 years.
+2020 marked our 25th Anniversary and we are very grateful to our current, former, and future members for their ongoing contributions to our community.
+Our students range in age from 4-75+ years.
 We believe it does not matter what level of strength you begin with, just that you try to advance a little bit in each class .
 This philosophy is one of the reasons many people that practice Aikido feel it helps their daily life.
 The dojo atmosphere is one of openness and generosity dedicated to hard work and success of all students.
 Scroll down to learn more about our programs for children and adults.

 If you're curious about Aikido, and would like an easy way to get started, we offer a two class introductory program for both adults and children.
 This will give you or your child the ability to spend some time on the mat with the other students and our instructors to experience Aikido first hand.
 We include a uniform (dogi pants, jacket, and belt) that is yours to keep.

 We have made it easy to pay your monthly tuition online.

 The primary focus of the children's program is the development of the self.
 Body strength and coordination are developed from physical movement.
 Awareness, concentration, focus and self-esteem are improved.
 Students develop a sense of center and grounding.

 Aikido is unique among martial arts as it teaches children how to avoid fighting.
 Aikido helps children learn to deal with difficult situations in a non-violent, non-confrontational manner.
 They are taught not to become fearful or aggressive when encountering conflict, but to deliberately redirect a potentially negative interaction.
 This process helps children build good social and communication skills.